 Not your grandfather’s marijuana

-Under federal law, CDL-holding truck drivers — including technicians with CDLs — are prohibited from using any form of cannabis, for medicinal or recreational use.
+Under federal law, commercial drivers license holders — including shop technicians with CDLs — are prohibited from using any form of cannabis, for medicinal or recreational use.
 While there is no data showing that a desire to use marijuana is further shrinking the talent pool for truck drivers, Potter admits that the possibility is becoming a concern.

 “Our industry has done a good job working with the U.S. DOT to educate drivers that they are still prohibited from using marijuana for any reason,” she says.
 “But there have been challenges and there are a lot of mixed messages out there.
 The industry still has a zero-tolerance attitude in place — and there are no current signs that is going to change any time soon.”